Thermadiag/seq/README.md

 Purpose
 -------

-The Seq library is a collection of original C++11 STL-like containers and related tools.
+The *seq* library is a collection of original C++11 STL-like containers and related tools.

-Seq library does not try to reimplement already existing container classes present in other libraries like <a href="https://github.com/facebook/folly">folly</a>, <a href="https://abseil.io/">abseil</a>, <a href="https://www.boost.org/">boost</a> and (of course) std.
+*seq* library does not try to reimplement already existing container classes present in other libraries like <a href="https://github.com/facebook/folly">folly</a>, <a href="https://abseil.io/">abseil</a>, <a href="https://www.boost.org/">boost</a> and (of course) std.
 Instead, it provides new features (or a combination of features) that are usually not present in other libraries.
 Some low level API like bits manipulation or hashing functions are not new, but must be defined to keep the seq library self dependent.

-The seq library was developped based on my growing frustration when using standard containers (mainly whose of STD) on a large scale professional project.
+The *seq* library was developped based on my growing frustration when using standard containers (mainly whose of STD) on a large scale professional project.
 The biggest concerning points were:

 -	The default hash table (`std::unordered_set/map`) is quite slow for all operations on almost all implementations.
 -	`std::unordered_map` has a big memory overhead.